 Information Needed for Assigning Pooled Classrooms

-WUCRSL users must enter pooled classroom feature preferences into a website called the Classroom Planning Interface (CPI).
-Documents for using the CPI can be found here:
+WUCRSL users must enter pooled classroom feature preferences into the Classroom Planning Interface (CPI).
+Information on the CPI can be found here:

 CPI Instructions (PDF)